 I personally found these text explanations to be very helpful.
 While some courses go into too much detail and your eyes glaze over as you read a thesis on one question, the Kaplan explanations hit just the right level of thoroughness.
 They give you everything you need to know about a practice problem without all the fluff.

-In terms of quantity of study material, Kaplan gives you access to over 5,000 practice problems in total.
-That is an incredible amount and bested only by Manhattan Prep in terms of total number.
+In terms of quantity of study material, Kaplan gives you access to over 2,500 practice problems in total.
 Together, the practice problems, video lessons, and quizzes combine to create over 180 hours of total core instruction.

 Kaplan GRE Practice Tests